waydabber/BetterDisplay/README.md

 Thank you for your care and help, really appreciated! :)

+## Discord channel

+You can join the (mostly self help) discussion on the new [BetterDummy discord channel](https://discord.gg/aKe5yCWXSp).

 ## Special Thanks

 The basic idea and some of the code was adapted from [FluffyDisplay](https://github.com/tml1024/FluffyDisplay).
 Thanks to [@tml1024](https://github.com/tml1024)!